-Prior to the effective time of the merger, Grace has agreed to take all actions that are required under the terms of its outstanding convertible promissory notes, and related Note Purchase Agreements, to convert or exchange all such issued and outstanding convertible promissory notes into the number of shares of Grace common stock required pursuant to the terms of such convertible promissory notes, which shares will be converted into the right to receive Acasti common shares without the need for any action by Acasti, Grace, Acasti shareholders or Grace stockholders in the manner described in the section entitled "-Exchange of Shares in the Merger " above on page 116.
-As of June 30, 2021, Grace had \$5,000,000 aggregate principal amount of convertible promissory notes issued to Shore Pharma LLC and SS Pharma LLC on December 1, 2017, entities owned by Mr. Kavuru and Ms. Thorgarchedu, respectively, and \$4,915,000 aggregate principal amount of convertible promissory notes issued to Convertible promissory notes issued to Mr. Haseltine.
+Prior to the effective time of the merger, Grace has agreed to take all actions that are required under the terms of its outstanding convertible promissory notes, and related Note Purchase Agreements, to convert or exchange all such issued and outstanding convertible promissory notes into the number of shares of Grace common stock required pursuant to the terms of such convertible promissory notes, which shares will be converted into the right to receive Acasti common shares without the need for any action by Acasti, Grace, Acasti shareholders or Grace stockholders in the manner described in the section entitled "-Exchange of Shares in the Merger" below on page 117.
+As of June 30, 2021, Grace had \$5,000,000 aggregate principal amount of convertible promissory notes issued to Shore Pharma LLC and SS Pharma LLC on December 1, 2017, entities owned by Mr. Kavuru and Ms. Thorgarchedu, respectively, and \$4,915,000 aggregate principal amount of convertible promissory notes issued to certain purchasers from June to September 2018, including \$1,500,000 held by Mr. Kottayil and Mr. Haseltine.